ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-‘{iff* folfowing is a translation from im an.-ionl
-Sjj&#x27;mjish poem, which, says
 ia surpsrsed by noihirsf with which e are
 ac&lt;}uaiqia&lt;i,-in the Spanish -language, except the
 “tTJrto Louis de Lei n.’